AC Power Theory 1

 Further reading

-Power in resistive and reactive loads: http://www.allaboutcircuits.com/vol_2/chpt_11/1.html
+Power in resistive and reactive loads: https://www.allaboutcircuits.com/vol_2/chpt_11/1.html

-Single phase power systems: http://www.allaboutcircuits.com/vol_2/chpt_10/1.html
+Single phase power systems: https://www.allaboutcircuits.com/vol_2/chpt_10/1.html

 Powerbox